-As we look ahead to 2019, it’s exciting to reflect on this decade as being on the precipice of the biggest evolution in cars since their inception more than a century ago.
+As we look ahead, it’s exciting to reflect on the last decade as being on the precipice of the biggest evolution in cars since their inception more than a century ago.
 As autonomous and electric vehicles continue to gain traction, cars in the next decade may look quite different from the cars of the 2010s.

-Looking ahead, there are four high-level themes that will drive innovation in the automotive industry in 2019.
+Looking ahead, there are four high-level themes that will drive innovation in the automotive industry.

 Digital cockpit Enhancing the driving experience begins in the driver’s seat where the driver presides over a central command center, an integrated cockpit.

 Read the white paper to explore power options: System power architectures in body control modules.

 Vehicle electrificationGovernment regulations worldwide are challenging automakers to reconfigure and reimagine the powertrain to reduce emissions.
 A glimpse ahead in 2019, we can categorize the trends into on a three-part spectrum.

 Electrifyingmechanical componentsto enable hybrids.